xzjia/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/SessionManagement.rst

     * - 1.
       - | Logout process provided by Spring Security.
         | Authenticated user information is deleted from the session.
-        | For details on Spring Security logout process, refer to \ :doc:`../../Security/Authentication`\ .
+        | For details on Spring Security logout process, refer to \
     * - 2.
       - | Transaction token check process provided by common library.
         | When the value of issued token exceeds the upper limit allocated to NameSpace, token value that is not in use, is deleted from the session.
-        | For details on Transaction token check, refer to \ :doc:`DoubleSubmitProtection`\ .
+        | For details on Transaction token check, refer to \
     * - 3.
       - | Redirect process after the object is stored in Flash scope.
         | Object specified in the addFlashAttribute method of \ ``RedirectAttributes``\  interface, is deleted from the Flash scope area of session.